 Upload a cover photo.
 Your cover photo is the landscape photo that sits behind your profile photo.
 The default image is always garbage.
 If possible, include your slogan that describes what your brand is about on the cover photo.
 Take that shot at showing your value when you have it.
 If you don’t know Photoshop or have someone at your disposal to help Canva is a great tool that makes it easy to add text to photos.

 FYI – on Facebook, you can also upload a video in place of your cover photo.
-This could be an opportunity for you to talk about your brand and the specific ways that you help people.
+This could be an opportunity for you to talk about your brand and the specific ways that you help people, share a moment of your live performances, show a behind the scenes moment.
 Or spin plates, that’s up to you.

 Thoroughly fill out your “About” section.
 Include website links and your bio / company description.
 Talk specifically about how you help people.
 What problems do you SOLVE?
 Also, if you have enough space (and this depends on the social network), tell the story of your business and how you arrived at where you currently are.